image_pdfimage_print

 1. Purpose

 This policy applies to all domestic and international applicants for admission into award and non-award ELICOS, foundation, undergraduate or postgraduate courses of study, and staff responsible for recruitment and admission of students into the Institution.
-This policy should be read in conjunction with the Admissions Guidebook.
+This policy should be read in conjunction with the Admissions Guidebook, which outlines specific entry requirements for different levels of education and English language requirements.

 See Glossary of Terms.

-• are transparent, clear and equitable (as per the Diversity and Equity Policy);
+• are transparent, clear and equitable (as per the Diversity, Equity and Inclusion Policy);

 • are accessible and publicly available for prospective and current students and staff;